 What does the Bilingual Programme look like at your school?
 Do your students think that learning core curricular subjects in English is beneficial?
 What do they most enjoy or struggle with?
 With a view to always bettering our offer to meet your needs, we would like to hear about your reality at a school with a Bilingual Programme.

-oxfordeducacion@oup.es to share your experience!
+Write to us at oxfordeducacion@oup.es to share your experience!